ecbush/xenoGI/README.rst

   - Parasail (https://github.com/jeffdaily/parasail).
 This is an optimized alignment library, used in calculating scores between proteins.
 It can also be installed using pip:
       ``pip3 install parasail``

+(The pip you use needs to correspond to a version of Python 3.
+In some cases it may just be called pip instead of pip3).

 Installation
 ------------